readdle/jet-blaze/website/docs/Dependency Injection Container/03-di-container-react-integration.md

 ---
 # Integration with React

-The [Dependency Injection (DI)](./01-di-container-overview.md) container is a powerful tool for managing dependencies in applications.
-Integrating the DI container with React applications is essential for managing dependencies in a scalable and maintainable way.
+The [Dependency Injection (DI)](./01-di-container-overview.md) container simplifies managing dependencies in applications.
+Integrating the DI container with React ensures dependencies are handled efficiently in larger applications.

-Jet-Blaze provides a React component, `DIContainer`, that integrates the DI container with React applications.
-The `DIContainer` component provides the DI container to the React tree, allowing [smart components](../Smart%20Component/01-overview.md) to access dependencies.
+Jet-Blaze includes a `DIContainer` React component that connects the DI container to your React application.
+This component allows any [smart components](../Smart%20Component/01-overview.md) within your application to easily access necessary dependencies.

-## Add container to the react tree
+## Add the DI Container to the React Tree

-To integrate the DI container with React, we need to add the container to the React tree with the DIContainer component.
+To use the DI container in your React application, wrap your component tree with the `DIContainer` component.

-The DIContainer has a prop `container` that accepts the [factory function](02-di-container-usage.md) that creates the container.
-The container is created once and passed to the context provider.
-The context provider provides the container to the DIContainer component and its children.
+The `DIContainer` has a `container` prop which should be set to a factory function that creates your DI container.
+This container is then provided to all components within the `DIContainer` using a context provider.

 ```typescript
 function App() {